Vyral/base-template/_posts/2018-10-19-why-zillow-is-a-pain-for-realtors.md

 The website Zillow came on the scene many years ago, serving as a way for people to see what their homes were worth.

-Today, it has become a popular tool that most homebuyers now use to gauge the what their home would be worth if they chose to list it.
+Today, it has become a popular tool that most homebuyers now use to gauge what their home would be worth if they chose to list it.
 This has become a huge pain for consumers who are looking to get an accurate sense of their home’s worth.

 Why?
 Because, while it can be fairly accurate at times, **it can also be really off.** For this reason, Realtors tend not to like Zillow.
 It provides a false estimation of a home’s value.